 The Howitzers used to shoot down Nazi "buzz bombs"

-As I trace my dad's footsteps through WWII and the Battle of the Bulge I've met some wonderful folks who've helped me in my quest, sons and daughters of WWII vets and even an army buddy of dad's who's alive and well at 87.
+As I trace my dad's footsteps through WWII and the Battle of the Bulge I've met some wonderful folks who've helped me in my quest, sons and daughters of WWII vets and even an army buddy of dad's.
 To date, I am still trying to accomplish having a memorial plaque commemorating my father's service placed on his gravesite in Tamaqua, Pa.
 This has yet to be done after so many years.
 I am determined to see a plaque and a flag placed there.
 I have tried phoning and emailing the VFW and Legion in Tamaqua with no reply.
 It's been very discouraging.
 No veteran should be so forgotten.

 If there is anyone out there with information on Battery B 788th Anti-Aircraft Artillery Battalion, please contact me.
 I will be very grateful for any information you can provide.
 In the meantime, enjoy the vintage photos posted here, they are a small remembrance of my parents and the times in which they lived.

 According to my mother, girls were wearing their skirts much shorter in Germany when she met my dad.
 No doubt all the servicemen appreciated the German dress style!